slyfox1186/ffmpeg-build-script/AUDIT.md

 the narrower successful consultation retained complete related source files and persisted its answer.
 The earlier completed two-model core/integration reviews and their accepted/rejected claims remain the basis for the audit above.

+## Textual menu, compiler persistence and terminal cleanup (2026-09-12)

+Compiler was session-only, so saved configs lost Clang and later builds defaulted to GCC.
+Bare `--menu` also opened the template even when `custom.toml` existed.
+Compiler now persists in `[build]`; explicit CLI flags override the config and final menu edits override those initial values.
+The editor reopens the invocation directory's saved config and rejects malformed files before editing.

+Textual replaces the curses implementation and its custom key handling.
+The Compilers category displays GCC and Clang as exclusive choices, with a divider above the package categories.
+It stays pinned while packages scroll.
+The UI provides mouse support, live search, radio buttons, switches, dialogs, visible focus and a single-pane layout for small terminals.
+Short category titles now live beside their groups in the registry, eliminating a positional UI mapping.
+Search matches these displayed titles too.
+`docs/menu.svg` is exported from the actual application with template defaults.

+`MenuSession` owns persistence separately from widgets.
+Persistent edits and undo save atomically; failed writes revert the model and preserve undo history.
+Quit exits immediately, Build uses the active path, and Save as changes the destination only after success.
+Jobs, CUDA options and build root remain explicitly labeled session-only settings.
+Opening a saved Clang config and confirming its existing choice leaves both file bytes and modification time unchanged.

+Right enters options; Left, one Escape, or Backspace returns to categories.
+Textual negotiates the Kitty keyboard protocol when supported and handles legacy terminal sequences itself.
+This project no longer sets an Escape timeout.
+Real PTY tests send bare Escape, the extended Escape encoding, both Backspace bytes, and an arrow sequence split across writes.
+They assert the first Escape returns focus within 500 ms, including event/render overhead, and exercise batched keys.
+The final run measured 156.7 ms for legacy Escape and 27.1 ms for Kitty encoding;
+these are local observations, not cross-machine latency guarantees.

+The wrapper requests Textual's normal shutdown for SIGINT, SIGTERM and SIGHUP, then propagates the signal status after teardown.
+Raising straight through its async event loop had stranded input/writer threads in a real PTY; that failure is covered.
+Every active-menu exit runs the actual `clear` command after normal terminal modes and the keyboard protocol are restored.
+Clear failures warn without losing results; UI exceptions retain their cause after the screen clears.

+Local verification passes all 382 pytest tests with install-ffmpeg Python 3.12.14 and Textual 8.2.8.
+Ruff, formatting, strict mypy for 61 source files and the 127-package generated-contract checks also pass.
+Headless UI tests cover 210x44, 120x36, 80x24, 60x20 and 40x10 and exercise every package through the actual widgets.
+Rendered SVG/PNG and decoded real-terminal output were inspected; this caught the narrow toolbar clipping and compact footer ordering.
+Real PTYs cover immediate quit, Save as, build handoff, Ctrl keys, signals and injected errors, and assert canonical/echo modes before `clear` executes.
+Config/context fixtures confirm saved Clang/GPL/package settings reuse the same workspace while a genuine compiler change still rejects existing artifacts.
+The project menu/dev extras resolve successfully through pip's dry-run install.
+A config-to-build CLI handoff also passes with both Textual and Rich imports explicitly blocked; it creates no build artifacts.
+No native compilation, host installation or cleanup was performed for this change.

+The requested OpenRouter consultations include the coding-category models Kimi K3 and GLM 5.3, plus explicitly requested Google Gemini 3.8 Flash.
+The broad snapshot contains the entrypoint, all ffmpeg_build modules and the relevant tests.
+Its first panel did not complete: GLM and Flash exhausted 40,000 output tokens; Kimi returned a provider error without a final answer.
+Narrow retries retain complete files for each reviewed subsystem, with 60,000 or 65,000 tokens including hidden reasoning.
+Incomplete responses are not counted as completed reviews.

+Flash's completed transaction review and partial broader findings were checked against the code and regressions.
+Confirmed improvements include the conditional SRT -> OpenSSL -> zlib dependency closure, clearing a stale error after a no-op, and defensive resetting of a prior build-ready result before revalidation.
+The latter is defensive: the current UI exits immediately after successful build preparation.
+Its claim that UsageError escapes the save handler was rejected:
+UsageError inherits from the already-caught BuildError.
+A regression confirms it.
+The compiler cursor claim led to a targeted test that caught mount-handler order: cursor alignment now runs after RadioSet initialization; merely opening Clang never changed its stored value.
+Enter already toggles package SelectionList entries, and category counts already refresh for bulk edits.
+Package search is intended to reveal matching package categories and never changes the compiler.
+Empty search results now explain how to recover even in the compact layout.

+GLM's compiler/configuration review completed at high effort with no verified defects in parsing, precedence, menu reload or TOML round-tripping.
+Its remaining question about the UI save path is covered by MenuSession's canonical renderer, the saved-Clang UI test and the real PTY compiler-to-build handoff.
+The preceding 65,000-token GLM review was entirely reasoning and produced no final answer.
+The final retry isolated compiler/configuration behavior, allowed 100,000 output tokens and used justified medium effort (mapped by the provider to high); it completed in 17.29 seconds using 3,823 output tokens, including 3,105 reasoning.

+Kimi's narrowed runtime review completed at max effort in 1,199.28 seconds, using 40,428 output tokens (38,239 reasoning).
+Its verified findings produced these additional fixes:

+- Canonicalize the host-lock parent so a symlinked ~/.cache works, while the lock directory itself still rejects symlinks.
+DirectoryLock reports open/lock failures as BuildError and closes descriptors on failed acquisition.
+- Clean atomic-write temporaries on handled interrupts and other exceptions.
+  Context and checksum writers now reuse that same implementation.
+Tests inject SignalStop during publication and verify the next fresh-root attempt works.
+  Unknown files in unmarked roots still prevent automatic adoption or cleanup;
+  a filename prefix alone never authorizes deletion after SIGKILL/power loss.
+- Validate archive link targets and special-file types before caching.
+Distinguish extraction safety failures from local disk failures so a rejected archive is removed, while a verified download survives a recoverable local failure.
+- Remove paired workspace include/library options with their path operands, preserving following compiler flags.
+Existing production flags use joined forms; this also corrects the reusable helper's separate-token behavior.
+- Preserve standard proxy variables in curated child environments without admitting Conda state or CGI-derived uppercase HTTP_PROXY.

+Kimi's version-prefix, assembler-order, pkgconf-path and zero-timeout hypotheses were rejected after inspecting their omitted callers: VapourSynth/FFmpeg restore R/n marker prefixes, SystemSetup installs assemblers before selection checks, SystemSetup validates and assigns pkgconf's path, and parse_integer defaults to a minimum of one.
+These were code-review conclusions, not new native-build proof.

+The user's final project-only user-agent instruction supersedes the earlier transport preference.
+A shared exact Chrome user-agent now reaches all four curl call sites and Git HTTPS tag/HEAD lookup and clone/retry.
+A temporary local HTTPS server observed the exact header on five real curl/Git requests.
+The Git endpoints intentionally fail; this verifies headers and retry propagation, not a successful repository clone.
+Fixture tests also inspect emitted arguments.
+Global instruction and memory files were not modified.

+All three models completed their final scoped consultations.
+Earlier truncated or errored calls remain failed reviews.
+Returned usage records total $2.088989, including the failed calls with reported charges.
+The first Kimi provider error reported zero cost but also warned billing could still occur; that missing charge is not proof the failed call was free.